 Is the UK set for ‘smart manufacturing’?
 Connected Thinking visited Siemens’ UK factory to find out more about the shift towards Industry 4.0

 As UK industry prepares to embrace the fourth industrial revolution (4IR), or Industry 4.0, organisations are looking for guidance on what new technology will bring to their business and how to put it in place.
-According to the manufacturers’ organisation EEF, 61% of UK manufacturers believe that using digital technologies could boost their productivity, and 80% say 4IR will be a business reality by 2025.
+According to the manufacturers’ organisation Make UK (formerly EEF), 61% of UK manufacturers believe that using digital technologies could boost their productivity, and 80% say 4IR will be a business reality by 2025.

 Despite this, finding working examples of ‘smart factories’ is not easy – the reality is that while awareness of connected devices, big data, artificial intelligence (AI) and robotics is growing, their use is not widespread.
 At the Siemens factory in Congleton, however, you will see a manufacturer that is beginning to push the boundaries of technology and is looking to take other organisations with it on the digital journey.

-“The Siemens approach to digitising their factory is underpinned by a robust world class manufacturing culture,” explains Richard Jeffers, Technical Director for Northern Europe at RS.
+“The Siemens approach to digitising their factory is underpinned by a robust world class manufacturing culture,” explains Richard Jeffers, Director for Industrial Solutions at RS Components.
 “They are applying lean manufacturing with rigour and discipline and then looking for opportunities to further improve through the application of technology”.

 With lean working practices for world-class manufacturing already in place, Siemens have already removed most waste meaning that the company will not simply digitise waste when it embraces new technology.
 Already on the Congleton production line, automated robots are performing some of the repetitive manual tasks that, until recently, humans carried out.
 These humans aren’t out of a job, however; they’ve simply been moved to other roles where they can add more value.